petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-1-getting-started-with-clarity/the-liferay-solution.md

 ## Personalization

 Clarity can deliver more personalized and relevant content to users by leveraging Liferay's enhanced segmentation, AI-generated recommendations, and A/B testing.
-By personalizing content and pages based on user attributes, behaviors, and preferences, Clarity can build deeper connections with their audiences. <!--ALT: This helps build deeper connections with audiences by ensuring the relevance of content and maximizing impact.-->
+By personalizing content and pages based on user attributes, behaviors, and preferences, Clarity can build deeper connections with their audiences.

 <!--TASK: Insert img ![]() -->

 ## Search

 Liferay's faceted and federated search capabilities can help Clarity's users find the information they need faster.
-Clarity can also prioritize search results based on relevance and ranking, using factors like keyword match, popularity, recency, and user behavior. <!--ALT: Save users time with personalized, integrated, and organized search results, streamlining information access across sites and empowering self-service.-->
+Clarity can also prioritize search results based on relevance and ranking, using factors like keyword match, popularity, recency, and user behavior.

 <!--TASK: Insert img ![]() -->

 ## Sites

-Clarity's business teams can use Liferay's visual page editor to compose and preview web pages without coding.
-With flexible features like reusable page fragments, style books, and versioning, Clarity's websites can maintain a cohesive brand identity while adapting and growing alongside their business.
-To better engage their global audiences, they can also localize experiences and use Liferay's native analytics tools for tracking and measuring content and page performance.
+Using Liferay's visual page editor, Clarity's business teams can compose and preview web pages without coding.
+Additionally, with flexible features like reusable page fragments, style books, and versioning, Clarity's websites can maintain a cohesive brand identity while adapting and growing alongside their business.
+To better engage their global audiences, they can also localize experiences and use Liferay's native analytics tools to track and measure content and page performance.
 Liferay's page audit tool can also help Clarity ensure their pages are optimized for search engine indexing, visibility, and accessibility. <!--ADD?
 "Clarity can also improve their SEO, maintaining URL integrity and customizing metadata and tags."-->

 <!--TASK: Insert img ![]() -->